permutationlock/aven.h/README.md

 ### Cross-compilation

-Since the build system is simple and flexible, cross compilation is achievable regardless of your toolchain.
-Below we build the build system for our native `x86_64` Linux machine with TinyCC, but we create build artifacts for an `x86_64` Windows target using MinGW.
+Since the build system is simple and flexible, cross compilation is achievable regardless of the host or toolchain.
+Below we build the build system on a host `x86_64` Linux machine with TinyCC, then create build artifacts for an `x86_64` Windows target using MinGW-w64.

 ```
 tcc -D__BIGGEST_ALIGNMENT__=16 -o build build.c
-./build -cc "x86_64-w64-mingww32-gcc" -ar "x86_64-w64-mingw32-ar" -exext ".exe"
+./build -cc "x86_64-w64-mingww32-gcc" -ar "x86_64-w64-mingw32-ar" \
--soext ".dll"
+    -ccflags "-O2 -Werror -Wall -Wextra" -exext ".exe" -soext ".dll"
 ```

 ## Building the library